SimonGeb/IER_2023/README_fitbit_data.md

 ### Prerequisites
 - Installation of Python with matplotlib, numpy, seaborn, pandas, sklearn and scipy
-- A package manager like Anaconda can be helpful for this
+- A package manager like Anaconda can be helpful for this (Anaconda is freely available)

 ### Installing
 - With the prerequisites, nothing needs to be installed.
 You can just open analyse_blinking.py